agama-project/agama/doc/auto_storage.md

 }
 ```

-Using "current" for the min and max values of a size allows to specify how a device could be resized
+Other combinations can be used to specify how a device could be resized if possible.
+See the
-if possible.
-See the following examples with explanatory filesystem labels.
+following examples with explanatory filesystem labels.

 ```json
 "storage": {